-A comprehensive checklist for auditing different data types in a CRM or Email marketing system
+A comprehensive checklist for auditing different customer data types in a CRM or Email marketing system

-In today’s world of ever increasing data availability, volume and variety the challenge to know which data is valuable to you is a key step in starting to build a marketing solution.
-An often cited response is that ‘all data is important’ and this may be true, but to help decide which elements are critical in the initial stages of building your solution a method to identify at the value of each type of data is key.
+In today’s world of ever-increasing data availability, volume and variety the challenge to know which data is valuable to you is a key step in starting to build a marketing solution.
+An often-cited response is that ‘all data is important’ and this may be true, but to help decide which elements are critical in the initial stages of building your solution a method to identify at the value of each type of customer data is key.

 - Pet’s Name – Pet Supplies Retailer.

 - Number of Car Doors – Motor Insurance industry.

 When first considering each data element, the ability to classify it can help determine how valuable and which phase of a solution it should be delivered in, if at all.